arnklint/jquery-contextMenu/README.md

 Simple, yet powerful.

 ## Version History
+  Version 1.4
+    Added support for window boundaries, making the menu always stay inside them no matter where you click.

   Version 1.3
     Added callbacks showMenu and hideMenu to allow the caller to perform actions when the menu is shown and hidden (such as custom styling of the menu target)